Search

 Itinerary Fact Details

-Continuing from Meta, we will trek toward Phu Village, walking through a rugged, remote trail with unique rock formations and deep gorges.
-We will pass Chyakhu and Kyang, both of which were ancient Tibetan refugee settlements.
-Along the way, we will see colorful chortens and mani walls, showing the strong Tibetan influence in the region.
-The trail will then descend before making a final ascent to Phu Village.
-This village is rich in Tibetan culture, with a historic monastery and traditional stone houses stacked against the hills.
+Continuing from Meta, you will trek toward Phu Village, following a rugged, remote path that passes through unique rock formations and deep gorges.
+You will pass Chyakhu and Kyang, both of which were once Tibetan refugee settlements.
+Along the way, you will see colorful chortens and mani walls.
+These beautifully signify the strong Tibetan influence in the region.
+The trail will descend continuously before making a final ascent to Phu Village.

 Itinerary Details